NightwindDev/PhotosNoInfoButton/README.md

 # PhotosNoInfoButton
 Hide the info button in the Photos app.
+Made as a request for @siletrea on Discord.

 ### How to install
 Head over to the [Releases](https://github.com/NightwindDev/PhotosNoInfoButton/releases) section and download the correct `.deb` for your device.